phwelo/rofmark2/README.md

    pip install configparser
    ```

-3. **Download and Configure `config.ini`**:
+3. **Configure `config.ini`**:
-   Customize `config.ini` in the same directory as the script, following the example below.
+   Customize `config.ini` in the same directory as the script.
+Use the template below to define settings and profiles.

 ## Configuration

-The `config.ini` file allows for easy customization of settings, including the bookmarks file path, Firefox executable, Rofi theme, and available profiles.
-Place this file in the same directory as the script.
+The `config.ini` file allows easy customization of paths, profiles, and options.

 ### Example `config.ini`